zenzue/Webhook-Logger/README.md

 **w01f**

-Custom-built for payload exfiltration labs, CTF chains, and Red Team automation.
+Built for use in CTFs, Red Team operations, and custom payload exfiltration scenarios.